Lightstreamer/Lightstreamer-kafka-connector/README.md

 # Docs

-The [docs](/docs/) folder contains the complete [Kafka Connector API Reference](https://lightstreamer.github.io/Lightstreamer-kafka-connector/javadoc), which is useful for implementing custom authentication and authorization logic, as described in the [Customize the Kafka Connector Metadata Adapter Class](#customize-the-kafka-connector-metadata-adapter-class) section.
+The [docs](/docs/) folder contains the complete [Kafka Connector API Reference](https://lightstreamer.github.io/Lightstreamer-kafka-connector/javadoc), which is useful for implementing custom authentication and authorization logic, as described in the [Customizing the Kafka Connector Metadata Adapter Class](#customizing-the-kafka-connector-metadata-adapter-class) section.

 To learn more about the [Lightstreamer Broker](https://lightstreamer.com/products/lightstreamer/) and the [Lightstreamer Kafka Connector](https://lightstreamer.com/products/kafka-connector/), visit their respective product pages.